alec-ng/react-brandywine-editor/docs/plugins.md

 - Base Attributes and Variation attributes can share the same name
   - (baseAttr.name1 + variationAttr.name1 is fine, as well as variation1Attr.name1 + variation2Attr.name1)

-# Quickstart
+### Styling

-The package comes shipped with a number of pre-written plugins whose source code is available to use as a template.
+The default plugins shipped with this library use a set of namespaced CSS classes to handle element widths.
+If you build custom plugins that coexist with the default set, or you would like a set of helper classes to standardize block sizing, check out the stylesheet [here](/src/styles.css).